 We will continue to improve our service and lead in law enforcement by adhering to these principles:

-Civilian identification fingerprinting must now be submitted electronically and we are unable to provide this service.
+Civilian identification fingerprinting must now be submitted electronically, so we are unable to provide this service.
 Please contact the Fairfield County Sheriff's Office if you are interested in fingerprinting services.